tomoyukikino/tk-stack/README.md

 pnpm db:push
 ```

-and opening the web url in your browser:
+You can then open the web link below in your browser:

 - http://localhost:8085

-Please note that these containers are not run in development mode.
+Please note that these containers are run in production mode.
 For further
 details, see

 - [compose.yaml](compose.yaml)